-For a complete discussion of the Modify Reports window, take a look at the discussion in Book IV, Chapter 2.
+For a complete discussion of the Modify Reports window, take a look at the discussion in Book 4, Chapter 2.

-Figure 3-16 shows the Company Preferences tab for the Reports & Graphs Preferences set.
-This Company Preferences tab provides several useful options for default report generation rules.
+Figure 3-16 shows the Company Preferences tab of the Reports & Graphs Preferences dialog box.
+This tab provides several useful options for default report generation rules.
 The Summary Reports Basis radio buttons, for example, let you indicate whether the default accounting method used to create a report should be accrual-basis accounting or cash-basis accounting.
 The Aging Reports radio buttons let you specify how the age of an invoice or bill should be calculated: from the due date or from the transaction date.
-The Reports-Show Accounts By Option radio buttons let you specify how account information appears on reports: account name only, description only, or both name and description.
+The Reports - Show Accounts By radio buttons let you specify how account information appears in reports: account name only, description only, or both name and description.

-Figure 3-16: The Company Preferences tab of the Reports & Graphs Preferences set.
+FIGURE 3-16: The Company Preferences tab of the Reports & Graphs Preferences dialog box.

-Two other Company Preference options are especially noteworthy.
-The Classify Cash button displays a dialog box that lets you indicate whether changes in a particular account balance should appear under the operating, investing, or financing portion of the Statement of Cash Flows.
+Two other options are especially noteworthy.
+The Classify Cash button displays a dialog box that lets you indicate whether changes in a particular account balance should appear in the operating, investing, or financing portion of the statement of cash flows.

 If you're not a professional accountant, you want to get your CPA's help in making changes to this area of QuickBooks.
-The rules for presenting a Statement of Cash Flows are quite involved.
+The rules for presenting a statement of cash flows are quite involved.

-The Format button displays the Report Format Preferences dialog box, which lets you customize the report header and footer information.
-Figure 3-17 shows the Header/Footer tab for the Report Format Preferences dialog box.
+If you clear the Default Formatting for Reports check box and click the Format button, QuickBooks displays the Report Format Preferences dialog box, which lets you customize the report header and footer information.
+Figure 3-17 shows the Header/Footer tab of the Report Format Preferences dialog box.
 The Show Header Information check boxes let you specify what information should appear in the report header area.
 The Show Footer Information check boxes let you make the same specifications for the report footer.
-The Page Layout Alignment drop-down list lets you specify how information should be aligned on the report page.
+The Alignment drop-down list in the Page Layout section lets you specify how information should be aligned on the report page.